"$Cam-Florist" @ HoodFlorist.com

 Claude the Perfectionist was meticulous in his work.
 Every bouquet had to be symmetrical, and every petal had to be perfectly aligned.
 His attention to detail ensured that the shop was always immaculate, and his customers appreciated the artistry in his arrangements.
 However, his high standards sometimes led to frustration when things didn’t go as planned.

-This version of Claude thrived on interaction.
+This version thrived on interaction.
 She loved chatting with customers, sharing stories, and making connections.
 Her infectious energy filled the shop, and he often organized events like flower arrangement workshops.
-Claude the Social Butterfly believed that every flower had a story to tell, and he was determined to share them all.
+Rochelle the Social Butterfly believed that every flower had a story to tell, and he was determined to share them all.

 Claude the Scientist took a different approach, focusing on the biology and care of the flowers.
 He was always experimenting with new ways to extend the life of blooms and researching the best conditions for each type of plant.
 His knowledge made him a go-to expert for customers seeking advice on how to care for their flowers at home.